-Looking up from my microscope, refocused, I scanned him.
+Looking up from my silicon wafer alignment, I blinked, refocused, and scanned him.
 His alignment pleased me.

 “I don’t eat cafeteria food.
 I bring my lunch.
 Cafeteria food’s bad.”

 “I know but I didn’t bring lunch.
-You can sit with me while you eat yours.
+You can sit with me while you eat your bag lunch.
 I’m just asking for us to sit together.”

 “You’re pushy.
 I’m aligning now.
 Pick a seat.
-When I go to lunch, I’ll decide if I sit with you.”
+When I go to lunch, I’ll decide if to sit with you.”

 I bent back down to align.
-He strode off, de-boldened.
+He strode off, de-bolded.

-When I carried my lunch bag to the cafeteria, he was sitting alone at a far corner table.
-I sat across from him, opened my plastic lunch container and nibbled on the chicken I brought but didn’t look at him.
-He finally asked.
+When I arrived at the cafeteria with my lunch bag, he was sitting alone at a far corner table.
+I strode over, sat across from him, opened my bag, and nibbled on the chicken I’d brought but didn’t say anything.

 "Cat got your tongue?
-It’s okay.
 I’m glad you decided to sit with me.
 What’s your name?

 “Cobra, are you venomous?”

 I turned and looked at him.